Tearnote/Playnote/README.md

 # Playnote

-A hobby project for a stable, modern and intuitive [BMS](https://en.wikipedia.org/wiki/Be-Music_Source) player, written in modern C++.
+A stable, modern and intuitive [BMS](https://en.wikipedia.org/wiki/Be-Music_Source) player for Windows and Linux, written in C++23.
 Work in progress.

+## Goals

+- A well documented, maintainable codebase following best practices
+- Careful use of STL and external libraries whenever suitable
+- High performance of all tasks and rock solid stability
+- Threaded design to minimize latencies and eliminate framedrops and loadings
+- Aggressive song optimization and caching

 ## Milestones